Generalized Yee methods: Scalable symplectic finite element Maxwell solvers: Discussion

 \section{Discussion}

-We have demonstrated that Yee's method can be interpreted as a structure-preserving splitting method using an FEEC formalism on a cubical mesh with simplified mass matrices.
-In so doing, we have identified Yee's algorithm to be a special case of a larger family of methods we call SFEEC (scalable finite element exterior calculus) methods, summarized by Eq.~(\ref{subsysEvolutions}) and Table~\ref{YeeVsSFEEC}.
-These methods are structure-preserving, as Yee's method is, and are therefore accurate in long-time numerical simulations.
-They also respect the topological and geometric properties of Maxwell's equations.
-Crucially, SFEEC methods are also scalable; they adopt the strategy implicit in Yee's method of using sparse approximations of finite element mass matrices to achieve computational efficiency.
+We have demonstrated that Yee's method can be interpreted as a structure-preserving splitting method within the FEEC formalism, using a cubical mesh with simplified (diagonal) mass matrices.
+This perspective reveals Yee's algorithm to be a special case of a broader family of methods---generalized Yee methods (GYMs)---summarized by Eq.~(\ref{preYeeFEECEqns}) and Table~\ref{YeeVsGYM}.
+By Theorem~\ref{thm:symplecticity}, any sparse SPD approximation ${\mQ_1\approx\mM_1^{-1}}$ yields a symplectic and stable GYM, decoupling the choice of mass matrix approximation from the structural guarantees of the method.
+This decoupling is the key enabling result: it frees the practitioner to optimize $\mQ_1$ for accuracy without sacrificing the conservation properties essential to long-time electromagnetic simulation.

-The classification of SFEEC methods enabled us to identify higher order extensions of Yee's method that preserve its scalability nevertheless (see Fig.~\ref{CurlOfCurlFig}).
-Depending on the computing architecture employed and the desired accuracy of the problem of interest, these alternative methods may enable greater long-time accuracy than Yee's method provides, with little additional computational cost.
-The applicability of SFEEC methods on general meshes may also be of particular benefit in problems with irregular geometries.
+The error scaling analysis of Section~\ref{errorScaling} (Fig.~\ref{CurlOfCurlFig}) establishes that standard Frobenius-optimal SPAI at $\mM_1$-sparsity achieves nearly the full convergence rate of exact FEEC for first-order Whitney forms (${h^{0.73}}$ vs.\ ${h^{0.85}}$), while extending the convergent regime from ${h/\lambda\gtrsim 0.2}$ (diagonal) down to ${h/\lambda\gtrsim .05}$.
+For second-order elements, ${(\mM_1)^2}$-sparsity captures much of the higher-order improvement (${h^{1.61}}$ vs.\ ${h^{1.98}}$).
+These results confirm that sparse GYMs can recover substantial finite element accuracy at communication costs comparable to Yee's method.

-The saturation of the relative errors plotted in Fig.~\ref{CurlOfCurlFig} suggest that it would be fruitful to investigate in future work whether improved sparse approximations of the discrete codifferential operator, ${\mM_1^{-1}\mC^T\mM_2}$ can be found.
-Such efforts might be geared to preserve higher order finite element error scaling at arbitrarily high mesh resolution.
+The SPAI-OP formulation of Section~\ref{SPAIOPsubsect} addresses a fundamental limitation of standard SPAI: its uniform distribution of approximation error across all eigenmodes.
+By augmenting the Frobenius objective with geometric probing constraints on user-specified wave modes, the resulting symmetry-constrained Sylvester system (Eq.~\ref{SPAIOPSylvester}) sharply concentrates accuracy on those modes.
+On the 2D structured grid of Section~\ref{SPAIOPresults}, SPAI-OP at the tolerance-optimal $\lambda^*(\alpha=25\%)$ reduces the mean eigenvalue error on the probed modes by factors of $2.2$--$7.8\times$ relative to symmetric SPAI, at a uniform cost of ${\sim}1.3\times$ degradation in the mean error of unprobed modes (Table~\ref{SPAIOPeigTable}).
+The practitioner can tune this tradeoff continuously through the single parameter $\lambda$ (Fig.~\ref{lambdaScanFig}), from $\lambda=0$ (symmetric SPAI) to the single-mode probe regime where ${\tilde{\mK}\w{v}\to\omega_v^{2}\w{v}}$ on the target mode $\w{v}$ to machine precision.
+The matrix-free PCG solver with diagonal preconditioning is efficient at the tolerance-optimal $\lambda^*$ values used throughout our tests (${\sim}10^2$ iterations on structured grids), a modest one-time setup cost amortized over the entire time-domain simulation.